brylevkirill/notes/Deep Learning.md

 #### Mescheder, Nowozin, Geiger - ["Adversarial Variational Bayes: Unifying Variational Autoencoders and Generative Adversarial Networks"](https://arxiv.org/abs/1701.04722)
 >	"Variational Autoencoders (VAEs) are expressive latent variable models that can be used to learn complex probability distributions from training data.
 However, the quality of the resulting model crucially relies on the expressiveness of the inference model used during training.
 We introduce Adversarial Variational Bayes (AVB), a technique for training Variational Autoencoders with arbitrarily expressive inference models.
 We achieve this by introducing an auxiliary discriminative network that allows to rephrase the maximum-likelihood-problem as a two-player game, hence establishing a principled connection between VAEs and Generative Adversarial Networks (GANs).
 We show that in the nonparametric limit our method yields an exact maximumlikelihood assignment for the parameters of the generative model, as well as the exact posterior distribution over the latent variables given an observation.
 Contrary to competing approaches which combine VAEs with GANs, our approach has a clear theoretical justification, retains most advantages of standard Variational Autoencoders and is easy to implement."

 >	"We presented a new training procedure for Variational Autoencoders based on adversarial training.
-This allows us to make the inference model much more flexible, effectively allowing it to represent almost any family of conditional distributions over the latent variables.
-We believe that further progress can be made by investigating the class of neural network architectures used for the adversary and the encoder and decoder networks."
+This allows us to make the inference model much more flexible, effectively allowing it to represent almost any family of conditional distributions over the latent variables."

 >	"Adversarial Variational Bayes strives to optimize the same objective as a standard Variational Autoencoder (Kingma & Welling, 2013; Rezende et al., 2014), but approximates the Kullback-Leibler divergence using an adversary instead of relying on a closed-form formula."